Do you believe there’s a difference between consuming information and learning? (I’ll tell you what I believe later)

 Anyway, he has this 60 Second Club thing happening that seemed interesting.

 Like & comment on his post within 60 seconds.
 Then he chooses a winner.
+What I love most about this was it create an air of instant execution.

 How Marketing Really Works